Hyperbolic Fracton Model, Subsystem Symmetry and Holography III: Extension to Generic Tessellations: Conclusion

 The holographic nature of the model also manifests robustly across different tessellations.
 Through explicit Rindler reconstructions, we demonstrated that bulk information can be faithfully reconstructed from boundary subregions, satisfying subregion duality analogous to that in AdS/CFT.
 The Ryu-Takayanagi-like relation between mutual information and minimal surfaces was shown to hold quantitatively, confirming that the entanglement structure of the HFM encodes a discrete holographic duality.
 Finally, the introduction of a ``black hole'' region, implemented by excising a convex defect of ``deleted spins'', led to an entropy scaling proportional to the horizon perimeter, providing a natural realization of the black-hole area law in a purely lattice-based and locally constrained system.

 These results collectively establish that holography analogies in fracton models are not accidental but stem from a deeper geometric feature of subsystem symmetries and the combinatorial structure of hyperbolic space.
-Our framework provides a controlled setting in which generalized symmetries, curvature, and entanglement have intertwined relations.
+Our framework provides a controlled setting in which generalized symmetries, curvature, and \lu{mutual information} have intertwined relations.
 It opens the door to future investigations of quantum error correction, emergent gauge theories, and higher-rank tensor formulations on hyperbolic lattices.
-In particular, exploring the dynamical and finite-temperature behavior of the hyperbolic fracton phase, as well as its generalization to quantum fracton order, may illuminate new routes toward understanding the microscopic origin of holographic gravity in strongly correlated quantum matter, and provide new routes toward quantum error correction.
+In particular, \lu{quantum dynamics may be added to our model in a way analogue to how the quantum X-cube model has been extended to $H^2\times S^1$ hyperbolic space with an extra spatial dimension of $S^1$ and proper boundary conditions.} Exploring the dynamical and finite-temperature behavior of the hyperbolic fracton phase, as well as its generalization to quantum fracton order, may illuminate new routes toward understanding the microscopic origin of holographic gravity in strongly correlated quantum matter, \lu{and} toward quantum error correction.

+\hy{Finally, we comment on the relation between the hyperbolic lattice studied here and holographic constructions motivated by the AdS/CFT correspondence.
+The geometry considered in this work is the hyperbolic plane $H^2$, which may be viewed as a spatial time slice of AdS$_3$.
+However, it is important to emphasize that a simple vertical stacking of $H^2$ layers would instead produce the geometry $H^2\times\mathbb{R}$, which is not equivalent to AdS$_3$.
+Our present construction therefore captures only the spatial structure of a hyperbolic slice, similar to many tensor-network realizations of holography defined on hyperbolic lattices.
+Incorporating a consistent dynamical time direction compatible with AdS geometry remains a nontrivial problem and lies beyond the scope of this work, but represents an interesting direction for future studies of fracton models in curved spacetimes.}